|No. 4007 Sergeant Major Alexander Millar, DCM, 2nd Battalion, The Black Watch (Royal Highlanders)

 Millar's Mention in Despatches it fails to note the date that he was Gazetted for the DCM.

-Missing fro Millar's service papers are his medical history sheet, This is unfortunate since this could have shed light on
+Missing fro Millar's service papers are his medical history sheet, This is unfortunate since this information might have

 last nine years of his enlistment on the Subcontinent.
-Millar wuld be presented with his Long Service & Good Conduct
+Millar would be presented with his Long Service & Good Conduct

 Medal in 1908 and in 1911 took part in the Delhi Durbar of George V and received the medal for that event.